Nursing (NURS)

 NURS 333.
 Clinical Practicum II.
 4 Credits.

-This clinical course focuses on developing the generalist role in managing patient care as a member of the health care team.
-The student will competently apply evidence-based knowledge, skills, attitudes and patient care technologies that will promote a state of optimal health for their patients.
-Students will professionally interact with individuals across the lifespan and in diverse populations to provide safe, quality and patient-centered care.
+In this course, the student further develops the nurse generalist role in managing client care in acute healthcare settings.
+The student will utilize clinical judgment and evidence-informed practice to promote a state of optimal health for their clients.
 Prerequisite: NURS 300, NURS 301, NURS 304, NURS 310, NURS 312, and NURS 313.
 Corequisite: NURS 330, NURS 331, NURS 332, and NURS 334.
-F,S,SS.
+F,S.

 NURS 334.
 Nursing Pharmacology II.
 2 Credits.

-This is the second in a two part series of courses that will advance student knowledge of pharmacokinetics, and pharmacodynamics by learning about different categories of drugs.
-Drug classifications provide the framework for understanding the action, use, adverse effects and nursing implications of drugs.
-Using a concept-based approach, examples of medications as they relate to human body systems across the lifespan will be discussed.
+This course will advance student knowledge of pharmacokinetics, pharmacodynamics, and ethnopharmacology by learning about different categories of medications.
+Students will be able to identify medication indications, routes, adverse effects, contraindications, and therapeutic effects.
 This course will include classroom and laboratory experiences.
 Prerequisite: NURS 300, NURS 301, NURS 304, NURS 310, NURS 312, and NURS 313.
 Corequisite: NURS 330, NURS 331, NURS 332, and NURS 333.
-F,S,SS.
+F,S.

 NURS 350.
 Transition to Baccalaureate Nursing Practice.
 3 Credits.